 In 2006, Mongolia implemented revisions to the Minerals Law.
 These revisions continue to preserve the substance of the original Minerals Law, which was drafted with the assistance of Western legal experts and is widely regarded as progressive, internally consistent and effective legislation, but the revisions have also increased the potential for political interference and weakened the rights of mineral holders in Mongolia.
-A number of the provisions will require further clarification from the Government about the manner in which the Government intends to interpret and apply the relevant law, which could have a significant effect on the Corporation's Mongolian properties, including the Oyu Tolgoi Project in particular.
+A number of the provisions will require further clarification from the Government about the manner in which the Government intends to interpret and apply the relevant law, which could have a significant effect on IVN's Mongolian properties, including the Oyu Tolgoi Project in particular.
+In addition, representatives of the newly installed government in Mongolia have recently stated that they are contemplating further amendments to the Mining Law.